phillbush/mpv-concat/README.md

 ## Log level

 Everytime a timestamp is grabbed, a text will appear on the screen showing the selected time.
-When `Ctrl + S` is pressed, besides showing the segments in the terminal, it will also show on the screen the total number of cuts (or segments) that were made.
+When `Ctrl + P` is pressed, besides showing the segments in the terminal, it will also show on the screen the total number of cuts (or segments) that were made.
 When pressing `Ctrl + W`, a message will be shown on the screen and the terminal telling that the